vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 ## Acknowledgments

 I would first like to thank Justin Peikin who built this project from the ground up.
-The work in **_Separation of terbium from proton-irradiated gadolinium oxide targets – development of an effective, scalable and automatable process_ (Applied Radiation and Isotopes, 2025)** — see [https://doi.org/10.1016/j.apradiso.2025.112138](https://doi.org/10.1016/j.apradiso.2025.112138) can be largely attributed to his .
+The work in **_Separation of terbium from proton-irradiated gadolinium oxide targets – development of an effective, scalable and automatable process_ (Applied Radiation and Isotopes, 2025)** — see [https://doi.org/10.1016/j.apradiso.2025.112138](https://doi.org/10.1016/j.apradiso.2025.112138) can be largely attributed to his dedication to the project and foundational work.

-...ly, I would like to thank Taylor Johnson who not only built the control box of the terbinator but also .
+I would like to thank Taylor Johnson who built the control box of the **Terbinator**.

-Additionally I would like to thank Jonathan Morrell the creator of the CURIE python package...
+I would like to thank Jonathan Morrell the creator of the CURIE python package, who read through the desciption of the package written in the supplementary info

 Irrations were peformed conducted by Dr. Todd Barnhart and Dr. John Engle, I would like to thank the cycltron gang at uw madison who .